temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 6. L3 or other plugins present in the current template are not auto deployed, and you have to upload them back to GIT and deploy it post upgrade.

-7. The new app server won’t have any additional queues.

-8. The upgrade pipeline will not deploy anything on the GIT folder to the upgraded environment automatically, therefore you have to manually trigger this post upgrade.
+7. The upgrade pipeline will not deploy anything on the GIT folder to the upgraded environment automatically, therefore you have to manually trigger this post upgrade.

+8. The new app server won’t have any additional queues.

+9. The upgrade flow is from the client template to ModelBank template and not vice-versa.

+10. An environment created with a custom template can be upgraded to a ModelBank template and not vice versa.

+11. When an environment is upgraded, the **Clone** and **Rebuild** options are not available.

+12. The **Upgrade** functionality is not available for environments resulted from factory runs (automated and manual factories).

+13. **Upgrade** is supported from Python-based templates to Python-based templates only.

 <br>
 </br>